Saoirse Anton is an Irish writer, performer and producer. She is also a feminist, optimist, enthusiast, opinionated scamp and human being.

 As a poet, she has performed extensively in Ireland and the UK, including appearances at Dublin Book Festival, First Fortnight Festival, Big Love Festival, Green Gathering, the London Irish Centre, Lost in Leith, TactileBosch, Cardiff Queer Fringe, the Clifton Street Festival, Waterstones Cardiff, Railway Gardens, Elysium Gallery Swansea, and the Circus Village Cabaret.

-When not doing that she can be found on her allotment or by the sea.
+When not doing that she can be found rambling about or in the sea.